Germandcont/SecondHandCars-PricePrediction/README.md

 # Project goal

 ### Data-Driven Strategy for Used Car Sales
-This project provides our client (AutoMaster) with a strategic, data-driven approach to optimizing used car sales.
-By leveraging web scraping and advanced data analysis, we identify market trends, segment customers, and refine pricing strategies to enhance profitability and competitive positioning.
+In this project, we assumed the role of data analysts and data scientists to develop a strategic solution for optimizing used car sales.
+Using real-world data from second-hand car listings in Spain, we built a predictive pricing model with Azure ML Automated to estimate the optimal market price of a vehicle based on key attributes such as brand, model, mileage, horsepower, and year of manufacture.

-Additionally, we have developed a ***predictive pricing model*** that estimates the optimal market price of a vehicle based on key attributes such as brand, model, mileage, horsepower, and year of manufacture.
-This enables our client to make data-informed pricing decisions, maximizing returns and aligning listings with real market demand.
+Additionally, we conducted data extraction, preprocessing, exploratory analysis, and visualization to provide valuable insights into market trends and pricing strategies.

 # APP FINAL REPORT
 DEPLOY APP: https://secondhandcars-priceprediction-6unveathrc59ywyzqcrhz9.streamlit.app/